 - Each submission will be individually reviewed, accepted or rejected.
 There is no leniency because the paper is part of a pre-organized session.

 - If something goes wrong with your submission.
 Contact firstname.lastname@example.org for assistance.

-If a pre-organized session has a paper or two rejected, leaving the session with two papers or less, the pre-organized session will "collapse."
-Remaining accepted papers will be combined into another session.
+If a pre-organized session has a paper or two rejected, leaving the session with two papers or less, the pre-organized session will "collapse" or other papers will be merged with the remaining papers.